 - you’ve no legal right to live in accommodation anywhere in the world

-- you can’t get into your home - eg your landlord has locked you out
+- you can’t get into your home, for example your landlord has locked you out

-- it’s not reasonable to stay in your home - eg risk of violence or abuse
+- it’s not reasonable to stay in your home, for example you’re at risk of violence or abuse

 - you’re forced to live apart from your family or people you normally live with because there’s no suitable accommodation for you

-- you’re living in very poor conditions - eg overcrowding
+- you’re living in very poor conditions such as overcrowding

 If you’re legally homeless, your council must provide you with help – this could range from giving advice to arranging accommodation for you.